Donskoy cat: Demeanor

 Unlike some other cat breeds, the Donskoy cat is extremely social.
-Beyond its hairlessness, the Donskoy cat is very intriguing and inquisitive and soft-hearted.
+Beyond its hairlessness, the Donskoy cat is very inquisitive and soft-hearted.
 Donskoy cats are typically active, therefore they require sufficient stimulation to keep them entertained.
-They spent more time moving around than the average cat.
+They spend more time moving around than the average cat.
 Due to their social behavior Donskoy cats do not do well being left alone for long periods of time.

 Additionally, Donskoys are friendly and extremely intelligent.
 These characteristics make Donskoy cats ideal for training.
 The Donskoy cat’s good and gentle nature, along with social demeanor, makes them perfectly suited for families and are also great with children.
 The general disposition of the Donskoy cat is loving and amiable.

 Thanks to their demeanor, Donskoys usually get along well with other cat breeds especially other playful cats.
 Their activity levels can cause challenges with older cats.
 Donskoys are capable of getting along with dogs as well, if properly introduced.